DanielFGray/effect-devtui/README.md

 When running your Effect app in Docker and connecting to the DevTools TUI on your host machine:

-1. Add extra host to your `docker-compose.yml`:
+1. Add an extra host to your `docker-compose.yml`:

 ```yaml
 services: